Teacher

 Law and foreign languages are an integral part of my life, which is why I established the Center for Legal Language (CLL) to bring these two areas together.
 Through CLL, I aim to share my knowledge and experience with anyone interested in learning.
 At CLL, learning is enjoyable, and we strive to help students maximize their potential.
 Generally, teachers are delighted to witness their students’ progress.
 Therefore, it would bring me great joy if CLL could contribute to the success of our students.

 Since 2012, Khatia has been working as a lawyer.
 She has a work experience as a lecturer, tutor, trainer, and legal practitioner.
-Currently, she is an invited professor at Grigol Robakidze University, where she teaches legal English and English for public administration.
-Besides, she is a member of the German-Georgian Criminal Law Journal (DGStZ) working group, where she translates legal papers from German into Georgian or vice versa.
-Khatia also translates documents from English into Georgian and vice versa.
+She is currently an invited professor at Ivane Javakhishvili Tbilisi State University, where she teaches crime victims’ rights, and an assistant professor at Grigol Robakidze University, where she teaches legal English and English for public administration.

 Khatia speaks Georgian (native), English, German, and French.